almazgar/Corewar/README.md

+# Corewar project

-# Corewar project     Asm part
+# Asm part is my part of code.

 # Corewar is a School 42 project.
 The purpose of this project is an implementation of the programming game “Core War”.